vedderb/vesc_express/main/ble/README.md

 (ble-conf-adv use-custom adv-data scan-rsp-data)
 ```

-Configure the if custom advertising data should be used, and which packets to
+Configure if custom advertising data should be used, and which packets to
 send in that case. `use-custom` is a bool which if true specifies that the
 custom advertising and scan response packets should be used.
 If false,
 `adv-data` and `scan-rsp-data` are ignored and do not need to be provided, since